rixx/books.rixx.de/data/reviews/john-tarrant/bring-me-the-rhinoceros/index.md

 But it also made me anxious in a way.
 I noticed that the concept of people dedicating years of their life to a koan – as in, their regular life, not in a monastery – made me feel like I was falling behind by not doing the same.
 I got the feeling of being inadequate by not pursuing¹ deeper understanding.
-I started trying to judge my skill, deciding that I was inherently "bad at" this kind of thinking/processing/shifting.
+I started trying to judge my skill, deciding that I was inherently "bad at" thinking/processing/shifting.
 It was amusing to see, in a way – at the same time, it's something I'll take time to attend to.

 Also, ugh, I wish words were less inadequate for the things I thought and experienced while reading this book – which is